 To make a stock concentration of 6.6 μM (20X), reconstitute the lyophilized material in 1.5 ml pure methanol.

 Fix cells for 15 minutes using fresh, methanol-free 4% formaldehyde, then rinse three times in PBS for 5 minutes each.
 Once fixed, please follow CST protocol for immunostaining.
 Following incubation of the primary and secondary antibodies, Alexa Fluor® 488 Phalloidin can be diluted 1:20 (5 μl per 100 μl assay volume) in PBS and added to the cells.
 Allow to incubate for 15 minutes at room temperature, then rinse once with PBS.
-Coverslip slides with ProLong® Gold Antifade Reagent #9071 and examine specimen using appropriate excitation wavelength.Storage: This material is provided as lyophilized solid that is stable for 1 year at -20°C, desiccated and protected from light.
-Stock solutions are stable for 1 year at -20°C, desiccated and protected from light.
+Coverslip slides with ProLong® Gold Antifade Reagent #9071 and examine specimen using appropriate excitation wavelength.Storage: This material is provided as lyophilized solid that is stable for 2 years at -20°C, desiccated and protected from light.
 Phalloidin conjugates should be reconstituted in pure methanol to make stock solutions, please refer to the directions for use for details.
 Once reconstituted in pure methanol, stock solutions are stable for 1 year at -20°C, desiccated and protected from light.
 Stability in aqueous solutions is low and the conjugate should only be in the presence of an aqueous solution during incubation with cells.

 Actin, a ubiquitous eukaryotic protein, is the major component of the cytoskeleton.
 At least six isoforms are known in mammals.
 Nonmuscle β- and γ-actin, also known as cytoplasmic actin, are predominantly expressed in nonmuscle cells, controlling cell structure and motility (1).
 Actin exists mainly as a fibrous polymer, F-actin.
 In response to cytoskeletal reorganizing signals during processes such as cytokinesis, endocytosis, or stress, cofilin promotes fragmentation and depolymerization of F-actin, resulting in an increase in the monomeric globular form, G-actin (2).
 Phalloidin is a natually occuring toxic bicyclic peptide found in the deathcap toadstool, Amanita phalloides, that rapidly binds to F-actin with strong affinity (3).